In the world of comic books and superheroes, one name usually stands out, Stan Lee.

 B: Funnily enough, mine is a similar story.

 B: I got into comics when I first went to secondary school, so 98′.
 Being a ‘geek’ back then was nothing like it is these days.
 To my knowledge, I was the only person in my school who loved comics, at least openly.
 Our school library got a batch of Marvel and DC illustrated encyclopedias, so I jumped on that straight away.
-I literally went every lunch time and read them every day.
+I literally went every lunchtime and read them every day.
 Just increasing my knowledge and introducing myself to characters I had never heard of.
 It opened so many comic doors for me.
 For two weeks I was the only one reading them.
-One day I went in,just like normal, but there was a boy sitting there reading the Marvel one.
-I felt offended at first, in my eyes it was ‘my book’.
+One day I went in, just like normal, but there was a boy sitting there reading the Marvel one.
+I felt offended at first, in my eyes, it was ‘my book’.
 I was the only one who ever bothered to read it.
-Turns out this boy, Adam, wanted to read it but i always got there first and he was to nervous to approach me.
+Turns out this boy, Adam, wanted to read it but I always got there first and he was too nervous to approach me.
 We were both similar in that sense, so we got talking and then our friendship grew from there.